eclipse-thingweb/kotlin-wot/README.md

 - Its network services (APIs)
 - Security definitions
 - Web links to related Things or resources

-The **Thing Description** serves as the foundation of the Web of Things architecture.

 ## Thing Description (TD)